 My EAD says ‘Not Valid for Travel’ on it.
 Does that mean I can’t travel?

-Your EAD should say ‘Not Valid for RE-entry.”
+Your EAD should say ‘Not Valid for Re-entry.”
 The statement means that the EAD document alone is not sufficient for re-entry.
 The EAD work authorization card does not replace your visa and other immigration and travel documents.
 You need the EAD in addition to your regular travel documents (I-20 with travel signature- signatures are only valid for 6 months while on OPT, passport valid at least 6 months into the future, valid visa, etc).
 You can see all of the documents you need for travel on our website.

-What counts as employment while on OPT?
+What counts as employment while on Post-Completion OPT?

-Jobs can be paid or unpaid, research, multiple short-term gigs, contract work, full time office jobs, really anything—as long as it is related to your field of study, does not violate labor laws, and is an average of 20 hours a week, it counts as ‘employment’.
+Jobs can be paid or unpaid, internships, research opportunities, Postdocs, multiple short-term gigs, contract work, full time office jobs, or really anything—as long as it is related to your field of study, does not violate labor laws, and is an average of 20 hours a week, it counts as ‘employment’.